mh-salari/mh-salari.ir/_projects/hafez-fal.md

 # permalink: /projects/#
 date:  2021-02-21 12:00:07 +0000
 thumbnail: /assets/projects-images/hafez-fal/logo.png
-description: "Aa minimal site for reading Hafez's poets with and NLP twitter bot!"
+description: "A clean, ad-free website for reading Hafez's poetry with an NLP-powered Twitter bot."
 ---

-The story of Hafez-fal site started on the day when I got tired of Hafez fortune-telling sites that were full of advertisements.
-I shared my discomfort with [Kiavash](https://twitter.com/kiavash) and expressed my wish for a site that did not have so many ads that disturbed the eyes of Hafez readers.
-This is how we decided to build a Hafez Fal site that does not have any ads and is very simple and clean.
+Hafez-fal.ir came about when I grew frustrated with existing Hafez poetry sites cluttered with advertisements.
+After discussing this with [Kiavash](https://twitter.com/kiavash), we decided to create a simple, ad-free alternative that would provide a better reading experience.

 ![](/assets/projects-images/hafez-fal/landing-page.png)

-Everyone did their part of the work: I collected the texts from the web with the help of Python, and Kiavash, who had previously written Mira, converted the data I sent to him into YAML files with the help of Perl, and then converted it into the Mira format.
-He also created a random function in Javascript for getting a Fal.
-That's it, http://hafez-fal.ir, is a simple, clean, and minimal site for reading Hafez's poets.
+We divided the work based on our strengths: I used Python to collect the poetry texts from various sources, while Kiavash processed the data into YAML files using Perl and his Mira framework.
+He also implemented the JavaScript random selection function for the fortune-telling feature.
+The result is http://hafez-fal.ir - a clean, minimalist site focused entirely on Hafez's poetry.

 ![](/assets/projects-images/hafez-fal/447.png)